samuel8mille/BaseProfileApplication/README.md

 `./gradlew :app:generateReleaseBaselineProfile -Pandroid.testInstrumentationRunnerArguments.androidx.benchmark.enabledRules=BaselineProfile`

 The generated file will be found under `build` package of `baselineprofile` module.
 Go to outputs then to `connected_android_test_additional_output` folder and look for the device used on tests.
+It's the one ending with `prof.txt`.
 Put this file inside main `app` package with Android Manifest and rename it to `baseline-prof.txt`.